Ria Brodell: Career

 Brodell has had solo and group exhibitions throughout the United States, including the Cornell Fine Arts Museum, the Davis Museum at Wellesley College, the Minnesota Museum of American Art, the DeCordova Museum and Sculpture Park, the Museum of Fine Arts, Boston among others.
-Their work can be found in the collections of the Cornell Fine Arts Museum in Winter Park, FL, the Minnesota Museum of American Art in St. Paul, MN, the Henry Art Gallery in Seattle, WA, the Leslie-Lohman Museum of Gay and Lesbian Art in NYC, the Davis Museum at Wellesley College, the Bernard A. Zuckerman Museum of Art, Kennesaw, GA and the Mary Alice Cooley Print Collection at Cornish College of the Arts, Seattle, WA.
-Brodell’s work has appeared in The Guardian, ARTNews, The Boston Globe, New American Paintings, and Art New England.
-Brodell’s book documenting their painting series Butch Heroes was released in 2018 via MIT Press.
+Their work can be found in the collections of the Cornell Fine Arts Museum in Winter Park, Florida; the Minnesota Museum of American Art in St. Paul, Minnesota; the Henry Art Gallery in Seattle, Washington; the Leslie-Lohman Museum of Gay and Lesbian Art in New York City; the Davis Museum at Wellesley College; the Bernard A. Zuckerman Museum of Art, Kennesaw, Georgia; and the Mary Alice Cooley Print Collection at Cornish College of the Arts, Seattle.
+Brodell's work has appeared in The Guardian, ARTnews, The Boston Globe, The Cut, New American Paintings, and Art New England.
+Brodell's book documenting their painting series Butch Heroes was released in 2018 by MIT Press.